vinicunca/akar/docs/content/docs/2.pohon/3.composables/use-overlay.md

 ### Provide / Inject

-When opening overlays programmatically (e.g. modals, slideovers, etc), the overlay component can only access injected values from the component containing `UApp` (typically `app.vue` or layout components).
-This is because overlays are mounted outside of the page context by the `UApp` component.
+When opening overlays programmatically (e.g. modals, slideovers, etc), the overlay component can only access injected values from the component containing `PApp` (typically `app.vue` or layout components).
+This is because overlays are mounted outside of the page context by the `PApp` component.

 As such, using `provide()` in pages or parent components isn't supported directly.
 To pass provided values to overlays, the recommended approach is to use props instead: